 Financial assets which the Group intends to hold for an unspecified period of time and could be sold at any time to meet specific liquidity requirements or in response to interest-rate movements are classified as available-for-sale.
-These investments are recorded under "Noncurrent assets," unless it is probable and feasible that they will be sold within 12 months.
+These investments are recorded under "Non-current assets," unless it is probable and feasible that they will be sold within 12 months.
 Financial assets in this category are measured at fair value.
-Gains or losses arising from changes in fair value are recognized in equity at each financial year end until the investment is derecognized or determined to be impaired, at which time the cumulative gain or loss previously reported in equity is recognized in profit or loss.
-Dividends from available-for-sale investments are recognized in the income statement when the Group has the right to receive the dividend.
+Gains or losses arising from changes in fair value are recognized in equity at each financial year end until the investment is derecognized or determined to be impaired, at which time the cumulative gain or loss previously reported in equity is recognized in the income statement when the Group has the right to receive the dividend.
 Fair value is determined in accordance with the following criteria: